Gokul-Raja84/Gokul-Raja84/README.md

 Hey, I'm Gokul !

-Currently An IT Student at SRM University
+📍Currently An IT Student at SRM University

-An Python programmer and learning on Machine Learning - AI ⚡
+🚀 Python Programmer | Machine Learning Enthusiast

+🎓 Right now, I'm focusing on expanding my knowledge in the exciting fields of Artificial intelligence - Deep Learning and Data science.

+🔍 I'm actively seeking opportunities to contribute to open-source projects and collaborate with fellow developers.

-Tech fanatic / Hopeless Musicophile 🎧
+💻 Tech fanatic / Hopeless Musicophile 🎧

 To reach me : Mail - gokulraja840@gmail.com